We have seen a huge increase in the amount of start-up umbrella companies looking for a payroll software solution recently.

 We often find that start-up umbrella companies who are looking for the cheapest option come back to us 18-24 months later, once they have more workers on the books and have experienced the limitations of cheaper software packages.

-Because we configure each software suite individually for our customers, we can’t give you a precise cost upfront, but we’re always happy to quote for your business once we have a small bit of information about what you need from your payroll software.
+Because we configure each software suite individually for our customers, we can’t give you a precise cost upfront, but we’re always happy to quote for your business once we have a very quick chat about what you need from your payroll software and how big or small your operations are.

 3. Make sure you know what your payroll software of choice can do before signing on the dotted line